hyperstack-org/hyperstack/docs/client-dsl/state.md

 end
 ```

-The after_mount call back sets up a periodic timer that goes off every second and updates the the
+The after_mount call back sets up a periodic timer that goes off every second and updates the
 `@time` instance variable with the current time.
 The assignment to `@time` is wrapped in the `mutate` method
 which signals the React Engine that the state of `Clock` has been mutated, this in turn will add `Clock` to
 the list of components that need to be re-rendered.